corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization.md

 ## Class synthesis

-Corda serialization supports dynamically synthesising classes from the supplied schema when deserializing, without the supporting classes being present on the classpath.
-This can be useful where generic code might expect to be able to use reflection over the deserialized data, for scripting languages that run on the JVM, and also for ensuring classes not on the classpath can be deserialized without loading potentially malicious code.
+Corda serialization supports dynamically synthesising classes from the supplied schema when deserializing, without requiring the supporting classes to be present on the classpath.
+This can be useful for:
+* Generic code that might expect to use reflection over the deserialized data.
+* Scripting languages that run on the JVM.
+* Ensuring classes that are not on the classpath can be deserialized without loading potentially malicious code.

-If the original class implements some interfaces then the carpenter will make sure that all of the interface methods are backed by fields.
-If that’s not the case then an exception will be thrown during deserialization.
-This check can be turned off with `SerializationContext.withLenientCarpenter`.
-This can be useful if only the field getters are needed, say in an object viewer.
+If the original class implements interfaces, the carpenter makes sure that all of the interface methods are backed by fields.
+If that’s not the case, then an exception is thrown during deserialization.
+You can disable this check with `SerializationContext.withLenientCarpenter`.
+This can be useful if you only need the field getters, for example in an object viewer.

 ### Calculated values

-In some cases, for example the *exitKeys* field in `FungibleState`, a property in an interface may normally be implemented as a *calculated* value, with a “getter” method for reading it but neither a corresponding constructor parameter nor a “setter” method for writing it.
-In this case, it will not automatically be included among the properties to be serialized, since the receiving class would ordinarily be able to re-calculate it on demand.
-However, a synthesized class will not have the method implementation which knows how to calculate the value, and a cast to the interface will fail because the property is not serialized and so the “getter” method present in the interface will not be synthesized.
+In some cases, a property in an interface may normally be implemented as a *calculated* value, with a “getter” method for reading it but without a corresponding constructor parameter or a “setter” method for writing it.
+An example is the *exitKeys* field in `FungibleState`.
+In this case, it is not automatically included in the properties to be serialized because the receiving class can re-calculate it on demand.
+However, a synthesized class will not have that method implementation, so a cast to the interface will fail because the property is not serialized.
+The lack of serialization means the “getter” method present in the interface will not be synthesized.

 The solution is to annotate the method with the `SerializableCalculatedProperty` annotation, which will cause the value exposed by the method to be read and transmitted during serialization, but discarded during normal deserialization.
 The